Last updated on November 7th, 2023 at 10:25 am

 Roman remains around the island

-Roman remains are not something many visitors associate with Corfu, but travelling around you can get glimpses which show you that their occupation was definitely not a quick holiday stop!
+Roman remains are not something many visitors associate with Corfu, but traveling around you can get glimpses that show you that their occupation was definitely not a quick holiday stop!

 Many conquerors have left their marks on the island, the history of Corfu is a fascinating glimpse into power struggles, and the rise and fall of dynasties.

-One of the most famous naval battles in history, Actium, where Augustus Caesar (then Octavius) destroyed the fleet of Antony and Cleopatra, was fought in the seas just south of Corfu.
-And Caesar’s victory was celebrated by building a large city near the modern town of Prevesa, called unsurprisingly Nicopolis, which in Greek means Victory City (Niki = Victory & Polis = Town).
+One of the most famous naval battles in history, in Actium, where Augustus Caesar (then Octavius) destroyed the fleet of Antony and Cleopatra, was fought in the seas just south of Corfu, and Caesar’s victory was celebrated by building a large city near the modern town of Preveza, called unsurprisingly Nicopolis, which in Greek means Victory City (Niki = Victory & Polis = Town).

-At the northern end of the Corfu channel, on the Albanian coast, lies the remains of Butrint, an important archaeological site containing Roman remains, as well as relics of the other civilisations which have colonised this coast.
+At the northern end of the Corfu channel, on the Albanian coast, is located the remains of Butrint, an important archaeological site containing Roman remains, as well as relics of older Greek civilizations that have colonized this coast.